On the arbitrarily long-term stability of conservative methods: Main results

 \end{proof}

 \begin{remark} Note that if $\bb \psi^\tau$ does not depend on $\tau$ explicitly, then the main stability result can be shown readily by using the averaging identity of Corollary \ref{avgIdentity}.
-Specifically, we have by the averaging identity that, Thus by continuity of $\bb \psi^\tau$ and by the local contraction property, $\bb x_{k+1} \in \bb \psi^{-1}(\overline{B_{\epsilon}(\bb c)})$ for sufficiently small $\tau$ and the proof proceeds similarly as in the equicontinuous case. \end{remark}
+Specifically, we have by the averaging identity that, Thus, by continuity of $\bb \psi^\tau$, Lemma \ref{initLemma} and the uniformly bounded displacement property, \ref{eq:preImageNeighbor} holds for sufficiently small $\tau$ and the proof proceeds similarly as in the equicontinuous case. \end{remark}

 \begin{remark} We note that existence of a bounded connected component can be difficult to establish in general, as we discuss in the conclusion.
 For applications arising from physics, the energy function is a scalar conserved quantity $\psi(\bb x)$ and often satisfies the coercive property; $|\psi(\bb x)| \rightarrow \infty$ as $\norm{\bb x}\rightarrow 0$.
 In this case, it is well-known that nonempty preimage of $\bb \psi$ is bounded. \end{remark}